MikelMNJ/starter-app/README.md

 # Getting up and running

-**Note to Yarn users**: This was created with a modern version of Yarn.
-It will change how you go about setting up *.yarnrc.yml*.

 **Note to NPM users**: You will need to remove *yarn.lock* and *.yarnrc.yml* and change the deploy script in *package.json* from:<br />
 `"deploy": "yarn build && yarn build:server && netlify deploy --prod",`<br />
 to:<br />